sandoche/Darkmode.js/README.md

 🌓 Add darkmode / nightmode to your website in a few seconds

-This library uses the css `mix-blend-mode` in order to bring Dark-mode to any of your website.
+This library uses the css `mix-blend-mode` in order to bring Dark-mode to any of your websites.
-You can use this library to display a widget or just use it programmatically without widget!
+Just copy paste the snippet and you will get a widget to turn on and off the dark-mode.
+You can also use it without the widget programmatically.
+The plugin is lightweight, built in VanillaJS.
 It also uses localstorage by default so your last setting will be remembered !

 I have been inspired by this article: https://dev.wgao19.cc/2019-05-04__sun-moon-blending-mode/